top of page

 The following charts provide trend data over the most recent two decades, city-wide and disaggregated by race.

-Infant Mortality Rate 5 Yr Rolling.png
+Table: Infant Mortality Rate

-the Baltimore City infant mortality rate (IMR) rate has decreased by 39% and
+Since BHB's inception in 2009 and through 2022 (most recent data available), the Baltimore City infant mortality rate (IMR) rate has decreased by 39% and the Black-white disparity in infant mortality has decreased by 48%. â€‹â€‹

 The Maryland Department of Health collects and publishes this data annually, with a two-year lag (e.g., 2022 statistics were available in 2024).

-NEIGHBORHOOD PROFILES AND MAPS
+NEIGHBORHOOD MAPS

 Neighborhood Profiles

-BHB’s neighborhood-level disaggregation of health indicators revealed sharp racial disparities that had been masked by city-wide data.
-Data-driven identification of high-risk communities led to targeted interventions; in Upton/Druid Heights and Patterson Park North & East, for example, this approach helped eliminate the Black-wite disparity in infant mortality.
+Data-driven identification of high-risk communities led to targeted interventions; in Upton/Druid Heights and Patterson Park North and East, for example, this approach helped eliminate the Black-wite disparity in infant mortality.
+Neighborhood profiles of Upton/Druid Heights, Patterson Park North and East, and Cherry Hill are coming soon. â€‹

 Safe Sleep Data

 The Baltimore City Health Department (BCHD) tracks data related to safe sleep across the city, by age and in comparison with statewide trends — all updated annually.
+A summary of findings and recommendations from the most recent case review processes is coming soon.

 Case Review